mpasovic/majapasovic.org/_posts/2014-01-10-numeric-patterns-and-the-universe.md

 case that is very similar to that of astrology” (p.
 50).

-When we speak of mathematics as the only viable language of nature, the following question arises: What kind of mathematics?
+When we speak of mathematics as the only viable language of nature, the following questions arise: What kind of mathematics?
 Are nature and its phenomena meant to be interpreted through algebra (numbers), or through geometry (various geometric shapes), or perhaps through a combination of both?
 While watching the movie Pi, I couldn’t help but wonder whether